epfl-ada/ada-2022-project-souvladaki/README.md

     - Code for graph analytics and visualizations over the Wikispeedia graph
     - Code for path analysis
     - Preliminary code for our link position ideas.
+- The wiki_graph.pdf which is the plot of the article network provided by the dataset.
+- The page_pos_dict2.json, which is a dictionary containing the link page structure of each article
+- A folder containing the initial ideas due to the milestone 1.

 This proposal follows the roadmap below:
 * [Abstract](#abstract-closed_book)